alexa-samples/skill-sample-nodejs-fact/instructions/7-cli.md

 	$ ask init
 	```

-4. Install npm dependencies by navigating into the `/lambda/custom` directory and running the npm command: `npm install --save`
+4. Install npm dependencies by navigating into the `/lambda/custom` directory and running the npm command: `npm install`

 	```bash
 	$ cd lambda/custom